Processes

 The following outflow mechanisms are used by storage bricks across all models.

-Routes whatever water remains in the store after all the other (sibling) processes have taken their share.
+outflow:rest) Routes whatever water remains in the store after all the other (sibling) processes have taken their share.
 It works on both directly-computed and solver-handled bricks: on a direct brick the siblings have already withdrawn their share, so the remaining content is exactly “the rest”; on a solver brick the siblings’ current outflow rates are subtracted so the demands sum to the available content.
 It must therefore be declared after the other withdrawing processes.
 No parameters.
-Used for surface runoff in the Socont ground land cover (water not infiltrated becomes runoff) and in GR4J for throughfall (the net precipitation \(P_n\) passed on to the production store).
+Used for surface runoff in the Socont open (soil) land cover (water not infiltrated becomes runoff), in GR4J for throughfall (the net precipitation \(P_n\) passed on to the production store), and in HBV-96 for the recharge (the complement of the beta-function infiltration, routed to the upper zone).